Set up Aidbox with Postman

 Step 2: Create Access Policy

 Create an access policy to define what operations your Postman client can perform.
-While Aidbox supports multiple engines (matcho
+While Aidbox supports multiple engines (matcho, json-schema, and others), we'll use the simplest allow engine.

 {